 ENG 251.
 ENGLISH STUDIES IN BRITAIN 4 sh

 A study-tour based in London emphasizes the theatre and places of literary and cultural importance.
 The course includes excursions to such places as Stratford-upon-Avon, Stonehenge and Canterbury.
-This course satisfies the General Studies literature requirement.
+This course satisfies the Core Curriculum literature requirement.
 Winter Term only.

 ENG 255.
 TOPICS IN LITERATURE 4 sh

 Courses taught under this number will introduce students to the study of several different genres of literature.
 The reading selections will explore a theme such as Urban Life, Family, the Holocaust, Spiritual Life, Cultures in Contact, Business and Literature.
 The course is especially recommended for students who are not English majors.
-It fulfills the General Studies literature requirement.
+It fulfills the Core Curriculum literature requirement.
 May be repeated to replace a failing grade.
 Offered fall and spring.
-Prerequisite: ENG 110.

 ENG 260.
 LITERATURE AND THE LAW 4 sh